nschorgh/Planetary-Code-Collection/README.md

 ### Irradiance Model for Terrestrial Analog

 Clear-sky direct and indirect short-wave irradiance on Mauna Kea summit, based on optical path length but an otherwise 0-parameter atmospheric model.
-The incoming irradiance can be calculated for a flat unobstructed surface, but also for a tilted and obstructed horizon, i.e., 3D sky irradiance.
+The incoming irradiance can be calculated for a flat unobstructed surface, but also for a tilted suface with horizons, i.e., 3D sky irradiance.

 Directory: `EarthAnalogs/`
 *Documentation: User Guide Sections 4.1, 5.1, and 5.6*